Georgelingzj/personal-page/README.md

 - scene understanding(now on 2D/3D tracking and segmentation)
 - deep learning attacks and defends

-Will and Hope
-- Self-supervised learning

 Used to
-- Time series analysis
+- Deep learning for Time series analysis

 ### Education